There's a new bachelorette capital, and it's not Vegas

 Party-goers are flocking to Tennessee in droves, and local business owners are into it.

-Ryan Budden, who founded a concierge service designed to cater to these groups (he works with both men and women), Bachelor Party Nashville, is banking on things continuing in this upward direction/trajectory.
+Ryan Budden, who founded a concierge service designed to cater to these groups (he works with both men and women), Bachelor Party Nashville, is banking on things continuing in this upward trajectory.

 "Statistically, we now host a greater volume of bachelorette parties than Las Vegas does.
 Las Vegas does more money each year in bachelor and bachelorette parties," Budden says, aware of the way the price deferential has given his hometown a leg up, and not mad about it.

-It's likely that Nashville's accessible price point is a contributing factor to the rising scene, but it's not the only reason the Southern city's bachelorette scene is thriving.
+It's likely that Nashville's accessible price point is a contributing factor to the rising scene, but it's not the only reason the Southern city's bachelorette game is thriving.

-Nashville is all about openness and having a good time with everyone else around you, according to Budden who sees a distinct lack of exclusivity.
+Nashville is about openness and having a good time with everyone else around you, according to Budden who sees a distinct lack of exclusivity in his city's offerings.

 Nashville, accessible and friendly, oozes southern charm and is a prime party destination.